-This pack contains lozenges which are for smokers who smoke their first cigarette more than 30 minutes after waking up.
+This pack contains lozenges which are for smokers who smoke their first cigarette within 30 minutes of waking up.

 If possible, when giving up smoking these lozenges should be used with a stop smoking behavioural support programme.

 This product can be used to help: